musanziw/admin.fikiri.co/README.md

-## Fullstack starter boilerplate
+## Sustainable Development Goals (SDGs)

-A boilerplate starter for fullstack applications using NestJS, NextJS and Turborepo.
+A platform where innovators can connect and upload their projects in relation to sustainable development goals, which are then submitted for review, exploration and experimentation.

 ### Requirements